mattermost/docs/source/integrations/zoom.rst

 .. image:: ../images/zoom_system_console.png

-2. If you're using a self-hosted private cloud or on-premise Zoom server, enter the **Zoom API URL** for the Zoom server, for example https://api.yourzoom.com/v2.
+2. If you're using a self-hosted private cloud or on-premise Zoom server, enter the **Zoom URL** and **Zoom API URL** for the Zoom server, for example https://yourzoom.com and https://api.yourzoom.com/v2 respectively.
 Leave blank if you're using Zoom's vendor-hosted SaaS service.
 3. Set the API Key and API Secret (see below).

 API Key and API Secret